-Nile the Hippopotamus at the Zoo
+Suzie and brutus the Hippos at the Zoo

 The zoo relies heavily on donations in order to provide the funds necessary to assist in better husbandry, exhibiting and veterinary care of the animals, together with the improvement of the Zoo's facilities.
 Animal adoption helps in their efforts of increasing the standards of animal care, and in many instances has contributed to their ability to establish successful breeding programs for rare and delicate species.
 Also from time to time our veterinarians are called upon to assist in veterinary duties at the zoo.

 Australian Companion Animal Health Foundation - Adelaide Animal Hospitals contribute memorial donations on behalf of deceased pets that were long term patients of ours.

 Memorial donations made in memory of a deceased pet (either your own or a friend's) are a wonderful way to express your love and concern for animals.
 A permanent record of such donations will be kept by the Foundation and published in the Foundation's Annual Report.

 The Australian Companion Animal Health Foundation (ACAHF) was formed to fund research projects to further our knowledge of the cause, treatment and prevention of diseases of companion animals, chiefly dogs and cats.

 Funding for this type of research is not available from government funding bodies and university funds continue to shrink.
 Because of the lack of money available to support companion animal research, the ACAHF was established in 1989 as a non-profit trust of the Australian Veterinary Association (AVA).

 The Foundation raises money through donations from veterinarians, companies associated with the pet industry, pet owners and other concerned members of the public.